 Being vegan means making choices every day about what to eat.
 Much thought and examination need to be put into a vegan diet – and recent developments in nutrition requirements help to keep vegans informed about the sources of food that best benefit their physical and mental state.
-A better health achievement is usually the first goal for turning vegan.
+A better health achievement is a goal for many people turning vegan.

-Exclusion of all forms of animal products from your diet can have a positive impact on your mental health provided the nutrients levels are regulated properly by either substituting or taking some vegan supplements to help you focus better and improve your mood.
+Exclusion of all forms of animal products from your diet can have a positive impact on your mental health provided the nutrients levels are regulated properly by either substituting foods correctly or taking certain vegan supplements.
 One of the observations about plant-based foods is that they are rich in antioxidants, vitamins, and minerals that help regulate oxidative stress and cognitive responses.

 Mental Health and a Vegan Diet